nu-desine/AlphaLive-Updater/README.md

 ## License ##

-AlphaLive is licensed under the GPLv2.
+AlphaLive Updater is licensed under the GPLv2.
 See GPL2.txt for details.

 AlphaLive Updater, AlphaLive and the AlphaSphere have been developed by [nu desine](http://nu-desine.com/).